-Surprisingly, once they mutually decided on going their separate ways, it became a little easier to be at least civil to each other.
+Surprisingly, once they mutually decided on going their separate ways, it became a little easier to be civil to each other.
 “We knew we weren’t compatible as a couple anymore, but because we agreed on that, we also didn’t get nasty with each other while breaking up.

 “We were no longer in love, in fact, maybe we didn’t even like each other much.
 It was incredibly sad, but also liberating to know we were finally moving on.
-I knew I wasn’t going to think, “I broke up with the love of my life and regret it”, but I would have regretted it if we’d been horrible to each other those last few days,” Meisha adds.
+I knew I wasn’t going to think, “I just broke up with the love of my life and regret it”, but yes, I would have regretted it if we’d been horrible to each other those last few days,” Meisha adds.

 9. Consider getting professional help